auth0/docs/articles/quickstart/native/_includes/_facebook_login_howto.md

 ## Setup the “Continue with Facebook” Button

 This guide will help you add authentication with Auth0 to the application you built in the first step.

 ### Requesting Facebook permissions

 Your application is already able to sign in with Facebook.
-But in order to have a rich user profile, the permissions with which the Facebook Login Button is set up need to be updated.
+But to have a rich user profile, the permissions with which the Facebook Login Button was set up need to be updated.

 ${snippet(meta.snippets.facebook_button_permissions)}

-Now, in order to kick off the authentication process with Auth0, create a new method where you will prepare the payload to be sent.
+Now, to kick off the authentication process with Auth0, create a new method where you will prepare the payload to be sent.

 ${snippet(meta.snippets.facebook_button_config)}

 ## Integrate Facebook

 When you sign in with Facebook at Auth0, the backend will perform some checks in the background to ensure the user is who they say they are.
-To achieve this, it needs to be provided with a "Session Access Token".
+To achieve this, it needs to be provided with a Session Access Token.

 Furthermore, if a user needs to be created on Auth0 to represent this Facebook user, it will require some of their information such as their name, last name and email.
-The email, if provided, it will be **flagged as non-verified** on the Auth0 user profile.
+The email, if provided, will be **flagged as non-verified** on the Auth0 user profile.

-In order to obtain the Session Access Token and the user profile, two additional requests need to be made against the Facebook API.
+To obtain the Session Access Token and the user profile, two additional requests need to be made against the Facebook API.

 ### Fetch Facebook session access token